Android UX Engineer, Design MAY '16 - CURRENT

 Full Stack Engineer JANUARY '14 - APRIL '16

-I was a member of Samsung Research America’s Think Tank Team (TTT).
-I was responsible for researching and bringing novel technolgoies to life.
+As a member of Samsung Research America’s Think Tank Team (TTT), I was responsible for researching and bringing novel technolgoies to life.
 At TTT, I worked from the PCB to the application layer developing hardware, firmware, software and machine learning.

 Digitally Controlled Power Supply